han55776/Convergence_Node.js/README.md

   3. Only the owner of a todo item can update or delete a todo item

-    - Yes, (Only original composer can access with token and writer verification process)
+    - Yes, (Only original composer can access with jwt token src/middlewares/privateAccess.js and writer verification process)

   4. A user can use the REST API to search todo items by different filters. (e.g. description, category - up to you)